 Born and raised in France, Cecile earned her MBA from the prestigious INSEAD, Paris in 1994.
 Following her recruitment to London by the Pearson Group, she developed successful business strategies for the company’s media holdings.
 When Pearson purchased the assets of Grundy Television, Cecile was named Corporate Strategy Executive for the newly created Pearson Television and then spearheaded the subsequent acquisition and integration of All-American Fremantle into The Pearson Television Group.
 In the process, she played a key role in transforming a local enterprise into one of the largest independent production companies in the world.

 After a short stint in San Francisco creating online and interactive strategies for Pearson Television, Cecile joined the North American headquarters of the newly re-branded FremantleMedia in Los Angeles, where she served as Executive Vice President, Commercial and Operations until her promotion to COO of Production in 2002, and CEO in 2005.

 Rob is responsible for setting the international format development agenda and direction for all FremantleMedia companies, as well as the management of all global format acquisitions.
-He also chairs the company's Intellectual Property (IP) Leadership Group which co-ordinates all international entertainment format and Enterprises development around the FremantleMedia Group.
+He also chairs the company's Intellectual Property (IP) Leadership Group which co-ordinates all international entertainment format development around the FremantleMedia Group.